AmreshSinha/OAuth-Tester-Appwrite/README.md

 <img width="18%" align="right" src="https://appwrite.io/images-ee/press/badge-pink-button.svg" />

-A OAuth Tester app built with Appwrite and React to test OAuth Providers in Appwrite
+A OAuth Tester app built with Appwrite and React to test OAuth Providers in Appwrite.
+Made to test new providers easily.

 <!-- If you simply want to try out the App, go ahead and check out the demo at https://appwrite-todo-with-react.vercel.app -->